kshdreams/NavigationTest/Readme.md

 purpose of this repository is reproduce some scrolling problem with below combination

-- compose + AndroidView + RecyclerView + navigation
+- Compose AndroidView + RecyclerView + SwipeDismissableNavHost

 there are two screens.
 "A" and "B"